 1,867.
 Note that most of this gain is done in the last 2 to 2-1/2 miles.

 The first 2.5 miles are very easy.
 Flat, smooth trail with gentle slopes until just past the waterfall.
 Then the difficulty ramps up quite a bit with a steady steep incline with no switchbacks for a few miles.
-Thankfully, the trail runs flat on a ridge for several hundred yards, then a grueling switchback grind above the trees to the summit.
+Thankfully, the trail runs flat on a ridge for several hundred yards, then a gruelling switchback grind above the trees to the summit.
 Overall I would rate this hike moderate to strenuous.
 I’ve had tougher days and hiked tougher trails, but the lack of switchbacks on the initial ascent is a lung buster and definitely the most challenging segment of this hike.

 Absolutely stunning.
 You get a great view of both Lake Tahoe, Truckee area, and Reno.

 Yes.
 There were lots of dogs on this hike, only saw ours on the summit trail although it is very doable for a dog.
 Not a lot of tough rock or scree until the very end.
 Click here to learn more about paw protection on the trail.
 More than half the people had their dogs off leash, although I believe the trailhead has signs that pets must be leashed.
-Also no mountain bikers is a plus.
+Also, no mountain bikers is a plus.

 This trail is pretty crowded if you don’t start early (see below).
 3/4 of the people are only really headed to the waterfall or just past.
 We hardly saw a soul on the way up and encountered most of the traffic on the way down.
 It isn’t as crowded as a Colorado 14er (click here for 14er tips), but there was still a crowd.

 Also, be weather aware!
 Do not attempt this hike if there is bad weather and watch your surroundings.
-Storms can roll in quickly and given this is the highest point for miles I would not recommend exposing yourself to bad weather above tree line.
+Storms can roll in quickly and given this is the highest point for miles I would not recommend exposing yourself to bad weather above treeline.